idvorkin/idvorkin.github.io/_td/testing.md

 ---
 layout: post
 title: Testing and Quality
 permalink: /testing
+---

----If it's not tested, it doesn't work'.'
+If it's not tested, it doesn't work'.'
 When your tests passing lets you deploy without any concerns, your tests are good enough.
 Otherwise you've got more work to do

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->